Rutin

-Rutin, also called rutoside, quercetin-3-O-rutinoside and sophorin, is the glycoside combining the flavonol quercetin and the disaccharide rutinose (α-L-rhamnopyranosyl-(1→6)-β-D-glucopyranose).
-It is a flavonoid found in a wide variety of plants, including citrus.
+Rutin (rutoside, quercetin-3-O-rutinoside or sophorin) is the glycoside combining the flavonol quercetin and the disaccharide rutinose (α-L-rhamnopyranosyl-(1→6)-β-D-glucopyranose).
+It is a flavonoid glycoside found in a wide variety of plants, including citrus.

 Occurrences

-Rutin is one of the phenolic compounds found in the invasive plant species, Carpobrotus edulis.
+Rutin is one of the phenolic compounds found in the plant species Carpobrotus edulis.
 Its name comes from the name of Ruta graveolens, a plant that also contains rutin.
-Various citrus fruit peels contain 32 to 49 mg/g of flavonoids expressed as rutin equivalents.
-Citrus leaves contain rutin at concentrations of 11 and 7 g/kg in orange and lime trees, respectively.
-In 2021, Samoan researchers identified rutin in the native plant, matalafi (Psychotria insularum).
+Various citrus fruit peels contain 32 to 49 mg per g of flavonoids expressed as rutin equivalents.
+Citrus leaves contain rutin at concentrations of 11 g per kg in orange trees and 7 g per kg in lime trees.

+In 2021, Samoan researchers identified rutin in the native plant matalafi (Psychotria insularum).

 Metabolism

 The enzyme quercitrinase found in Aspergillus flavus is in the rutin catabolic pathway.

 In food

 Rutin is a citrus flavonoid glycoside found in many plants, including buckwheat, the leaves and petioles of Rheum species, and asparagus.
 Tartary buckwheat seeds have been found to contain more rutin (about 0.8–1.7% dry weight) than common buckwheat seeds (0.01% dry weight).
 Rutin is one of the primary flavonols found in 'clingstone' peaches.
 It is also found in green tea infusions.

-Approximate rutin content per 100g of selected foods, in milligrams per 100 milliliters:
+Approximate rutin content of selected foods, in milligrams per 100 grams or milliliters: